 - Clinician should monitor the client’s ongoing standing program

+Writing a Letter of Medical Necessity A letter of medical necessity (LMN) is a detailed prescription a clinician writes and is submitted to the funding source.
+The letter should be consumer specific, not just a list of the medical benefits of standing.
 Documentation must communicate the process that was followed, the options that were considered, and the medical necessity for the requested equipment.
 The documentation should include all of the following:

 1. A detailed letter of medical necessity (LMN) contains: